 We have built our business reputation on integrity in several dimensions relating to health and ecology.
-As a small bakery using organic ingredients, we are very familiar with proper sourcing and tracking.
+As a small bakery using certified organic ingredients, we are very familiar with proper sourcing and tracking.
 Much of this experience transfers well to gluten-free production.
 We are a small business with very low turnover and a lot of experience.
 We are conscientious and understand the need for attention to detail.

 Outlined below are the specific steps we take to maintain our gluten-free integrity:

 GLUTEN-FREE SOURCING – Only purchasing ingredients from tested gluten-free sources.
 All ingredients for gluten-free production are sourced from reliable gluten-free sources.
 Some ingredients such as raisins, olive oil or salt are gluten-free by their nature, as they are grown, processed and packaged in a gluten-free environment.
 All primary ingredients including grains, flours or material to produce flour and flax meal are tested for the presence of gluten for every lot number we use.
 This testing is either done on our premises or supplied from a producer who follows their own strict gluten-free protocol – where they do their own testing.
 If any potential ingredient tests positive we will not use it.